pkeech/Docker-Flask-CAC-Demo/README.md

 * Docker
 * OpenSSL

-Once the prerequisites have been furfilled, the following steps need to be followed:
+Once the prerequisites have been fulfilled, the following steps need to be followed:

 1. Determine a hostname to use for the demo (eg. `demo.domain.com`)